9th Infantry Division "Pasubio": Organization

 During this process the division's engineer units were merged into the newly formed XXIX Mixed Engineer Battalion.

 Military honors

-For their conduct during the Italian campaign in the Soviet Union the President of Italy awarded the 79th Infantry Regiment "Pasubio" and the 8th Artillery Regiment "Pasubio" Italy's highest military honor, the Gold Medal of Military Valour.
-The 80th Infantry Regiment "Pasubio" was awarded two Gold Medals of Military Valour - the only line infantry regiment so honored during the entire conflict.
+For their conduct during the Italian campaign in the Soviet Union the President of Italy awarded the 79th Infantry Regiment "Pasubio" and the 8th Artillery Regiment "Pasubio" Italy's highest military honor, the Gold Medal of Military Valor.
+The 80th Infantry Regiment "Pasubio" was awarded two Gold Medals of Military Valor - the only line infantry regiment so honored during the entire conflict.